HazemEldabaa/wikipedia-scraper/README.md

 ```python
 python main.py
 ```
-Step 3: Watch as the scraper delves into the depths of Wikipedia, bringing you amusing introductions and quirky details about country leaders.
+Step 3: Watch as the scraper delves into the depths of Wikipedia, bringing you amusing introductions and quirky details about country leaders in the "leaders_data.json" file created in the scraper directory.